AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

 ||| ✔️ **PROS**
 - All of the pros of Applio.
 - Has a Warmup Phase option
-- Uses the Ranger25 optimizer
+- Multiple optimizer choices
 - Avg running loss
 - Mel similarity metric
 - SoX resampler
 - fcpe training
+- L1 mel loss
 ||| ❌ **CONS**
 - More complicated features.
 |||